 Our team at Shelby Dental Center wants you to be aware of the importance of proper oral care, which should include a good brushing in the morning—and before bed!

 Good dental health is more than just having a good smile.
 When your oral health is well maintained, it can also affect your overall health and quality of life.

-Poor oral health can lead to oral health problems, such as gum disease, chipped or cracked teeth, and dental cavities.
-However, unhealthy oral habits can also result in a number of other serious health problems like:
+Poor oral health can lead to oral health problems, such as gum disease, chipped or cracked teeth, and cavities.
+However, unhealthy oral habits can also contribute to the possibility of other serious health problems like:

 Poorly managed diabetes